oracle-livelabs/multicloud/azure/adb-azure-provision/deploy-vm/deploy-vm.md

     ![Run the query](./images/run-query.png " ")

 **All Done!
-You have successfully deployed a VM and accessed Database actions in your provisioned Oracle Autonomous AI Database using the VM.**
+You have successfully deployed a VM and accessed Database actions in your newly created Oracle Autonomous AI Database using the VM.**

 You may now proceed to the next lab.